-When the ignition is on, the fuel gage shows much fuel is left in the fuel tank.
-When the indicator nears empty, a message in the Driver Information Center (DIC) displays.
-See DIC Warnings and Messages on page 4-43 for more information.
+When the ignition is on, the fuel gage shows how much fuel is left in the fuel tank.
+When the indicator nears empty, a LOW FUEL message appears on the Driver Information Center (DIC).
+See DIC Warnings and Messages on page 4-42 for more information.
 The vehicle still has a little fuel left, but the vehicle should be fueled soon.
 An arrow on the fuel gage indicates the side of the vehicle the fuel door is on.